After having ECMO

 Extracorporeal membrane oxygenation (ECMO)

-We gave you ECMO because you were seriously ill with lung failure and did not respond to other methods to help you breathe.
+We give people ECMO because they are seriously ill with lung failure, and have not responded to other methods to help them breathe.

-The staff from the intensive care unit looked after you.
-They gave you powerful painkillers and sedatives (medicine with a calming effect).
-You might not remember everything that happened during this time.
+The staff from the intensive care unit look after patients on ECMO.
+They give powerful painkillers and sedatives (medicine with a calming effect).
+Patients might not remember everything that happens during this time.

 This section lists some of the more common problems.
 If you have any concerns about your health after ECMO, please speak to your GP or contact us.